Works of Erasmus: On Free Will (1524), Hyperaspistes (1526–27)

 Erasmus wrote On Free Will (De libero arbitrio) (1524) against Luther's view on free will: that everything happens by strict necessity.

 Erasmus lays down both sides of the argument impartially.

 In this controversy Erasmus lets it be seen that, from the thrust of Scripture, he would like to claim more for free will than St. Paul and St. Augustine seem to allow according to Luther's interpretation.
 For Erasmus the essential point is that humans have the freedom of choice, when responding to prior grace (synergism).
 (On issues such as this, where arguments can be made from Scripture on both sides, Erasmus affirmed that believers should, for the sake of unity and concord, follow definitive Sacred Tradition if it existed or agree to disagree otherwise.)

 On the same day as publishing De libero arbitrio diatribe sive Erasmus also published Concio de immensa Dei misericordia (Sermon on the Immense Mercy of God) which presented his positive alternative to Lutheranism: where Grace serves Mercy.

 In response, Luther wrote his De servo arbitrio (On the Bondage of the Will) (1525), which attacked "On Free Will" and Erasmus himself, going so far as to claim that Erasmus was not a Christian.
 "Free will does not exist", according to Luther in that sin makes human beings completely incapable of bringing themselves to God (monergism).

 Erasmus responded with a lengthy, two-part book Hyperaspistes (1526–27).

 Concio de immensa Dei misericordia (1524)

 The book Sermon on the Immense Mercy of God presented Erasmus' positive alternative to Lutheranism: where Grace serves Mercy.
 Erasmus sought to establish that God' mercifulness precluded that God was arbitrary, thus ruling out the Wycliffean "necessity of all things" that Luther was dabbling in, and which underlay Jean Calvin's theory of pre-destination.

 Erasmus' book may have built on Alger of Liège's book De Misericordia et Justitia which treated the interplay of mercy and justice as policies rather than virtues: for Erasmus, "mercy is justice in a higher form."

 It went through twenty editions in Latin, and was translated into several other languages.
+The Spanish version is Sermón de la grandeza y muchedumbre de las misericordias de Dios (1528, 1544, 1549).

 The 1531 English translation by Gentian Hervet is A sermon of the excedynge great mercy of god.
-The Spanish version is Sermón de la grandeza y muchedumbre de las misericordias de Dios (1528, 1544, 1549).
+Scholars have noted the similarity in ideas, argument and even words in Shakespeare: notably in Portia's "The quality of mercy" speech and others, and various speeches of Measure for Measure 's Isabella.